jupyterhub/jupyterhub/docs/source/reference/sharing.md

 ```

 where exactly one of `user` and `group` is not null and the other is null.

+See the [rest-api](rest-api) for full details of the response models.

 ## Share via invitation code